 Sound effects can really help sell an animation and emphasise what is going on screen.
 Subtlety is the key here, but you’d really miss them if they weren’t there.

 The first draft is complete and it’s time for you to review.
-I use Frame.io - it’s an online video review portal, where you can leave time-stamped feedback and even annotate the screen so that there’s no ambivalence.
+I prefer to use online video review portals such as Frame.io or Vimeo, where you can leave time-stamped feedback and even annotate the screen so that there’s no ambivalence.

 Once your feedback is in, I’ll make the necessary amends and resubmit for final approval.
 The number of rounds of amends depends on your budget.

-Keep feedback concise and make sure it’s time-stamped within Frame.io
+Keep feedback concise and make sure it’s time-stamped.

 Consolidate all your stakeholders’ feedback so that I get it all in one go.
 Getting it in dribs and drabs can sometimes lead to conflicting feedback when stakeholders don’t agree.